ClusterLabs/PAF/fencing.md

 If one scenario exists where a corruption or split brain is possible in your architecture it __WILL__ happen, sooner or later.
-At this time, your high available cluster will become your worst enemy, interrupting your service way much more than with a manual failovers.
+At this time, your high available cluster will become your worst enemy, interrupting your service way much more than with a manual failovers on a human decision.

 Fencing agents are available for most Linux distributions as a package named `fence-agents`.
 As soon as you have a fencing agent working you just have